-At March 31, 2022, AOC owned 19.8% of the common shares of Africa Energy.
+At June 30, 2022, AOC owned 19.8% of the common shares of Africa Energy.

-Under the terms of the General Service Agreement between AOC and the Company for the provision of administrative services, AOC invoiced the Company \$0.01 million during the three months ended March 31, 2022 (\$0.02 million for the three months ended March 31, 2021).
-At March 31, 2022, the outstanding balance payable to AOC was \$ nil (at December 31, 2021, \$ nil).
+Under the terms of the General Service Agreement between AOC and the Company for the provision of administrative services, AOC invoiced the Company \$0.01 and \$0.02 million during the three and six months ended June 30, 2022, respectively, (\$0.01 and \$0.03 million for the three and six months ended June 30, 2021, respectively).
+At June 30, 2022, the outstanding balance payable to AOC was \$ nil (at December 31, 2021, \$ nil).
 The service fee charged to the Company by AOC is for the provision of administrative services and is intended to cover the administrative and salary costs paid by AOC on behalf of Africa Energy.
 The service fee is recognized as part of consulting fees.

-Under the terms of the General Technical and Administrative Service Agreement with Africa Oil SA Corp. ("AOSAC"), a wholly-owned subsidiary of AOC, the Company invoiced AOSAC \$0.1 million during the three months ended March 31, 2022 (\$0.1 million for the three months ended March 31, 2021).
-The consulting fee charged to AOSAC by the Company is intended to cover the costs of the Company's employees that are providing AOSAC with technical and administrative services related to AOC's interest in Block 3B/4B offshore South Africa.
-The consulting fee is recognized as a reduction in salaries and benefits expense, and office and general costs.
+Under the terms of the General Technical and Administrative Service Agreement with Africa Oil SA Corp. ("AOSAC"), a wholly-owned subsidiary of AOC, the Company invoiced AOSAC \$0.1 million and \$0.2 million during the three and six months ended June 30, 2022, respectively (\$0.1 million and \$0.2 million for the three and six months ended June 30, 2021, respectively).
+At June 30, 2022, the outstanding balance receivable from AOC was \$0.03 million (at December 31, 2021, \$ nil).
+The fee charged to AOSAC by the Company is intended to cover the costs of the Company's employees that are providing AOSAC with technical and administrative services related to AOC's interest in Block 3B/4B offshore South Africa.
+The fee is recognized as a reduction in salaries and benefits expense, and office and general costs.